wjan/wjan.github.io/all_collections/_posts/2025-01-20-Programming-Robots,-1st-Attempt-Lessons-Learned.md

 * Price - around 60 USD
 * Aesthetics - looks quite decent compared to a lot of other options that seem more DIY like

-Given that I decided to order following RC car directly from China:
+Given that I decided to order [following RC car directly from China](https://pl.aliexpress.com/item/1005006722055337.html):

-** link **
 ** photo **

 **What I've received**